 There are plenty of differences between machine learning and data mining, from their process to their purpose.
 These distinctions don’t make them entirely separate concepts, though, like with many subcategories in the world of big data.

-Data mining and machine learning may be distinct, but in practice, you’ll see them together more often than not.
+They may be distinct, but in practice, you’ll see them together more often than not.

 Follow Us On